 Both forms of insurance protect the lender.
 However, your institution must choose which program to use.
 We did the homework to help you out!
 If you’re looking to start at the beginning, What is CPI? will get you on the right foot.

 The following comes from many industry providers.
 We reviewed their information to minimize bias.
-Naturally, we do offer CPI through our partner, ISI.
+Naturally, we do offer these products through our partners, ISI and Cancellation Management.
 However, we understand our products or services may or may not be a fit for your institution.

 As always, we provide the info; you use it to make the best decision for your financial institution, borrowers, and staff.